Sacramentalism, Ceremonialism, and Legalism

 proclaim the gospel of justification of repentant sinners by the unmerited grace of God

-through faith alone in the sinless life and atoning death of our
+only through faith in the sinless life and atoning death of our

 Lord upon the cross of Calvary.
 The Lord's Supper for the early